DerekAlexander/DerekAlexander.github.io/index.md

 # about me

-# Here is some of my course work by language
+# Here is some of my course work
 ---
 ### [Java](https://github.com/DerekAlexander/Java)